 It was an unusual meeting between two men — and they were unusual too.
 One was a lay preacher; the other an elderly church-goer, originally from New Brunswick.

 Decades ago, the Maritimer had been the focus of scores of national news stories.
 Articles about him appeared in newspapers as well as on radio and television.
 He was, as they say, big news.

 Now, the old man is dying …

-[EXCLUSIVE: on Saturday, 28 April 2018, Karl Toft died at the General Hospital in downtown Edmonton.
-The hospice confirmed that Toft died alone at 06:22.
+[EXCLUSIVE: on Saturday, 28 April 2018, Karl Toft died at an Edmonton hospice, the General Hospital downtown.
+The hospital confirmed that Toft died alone at 06:22.
 He was 81.]

-The private get-together took place in late January 2018 in a hospital [‘somewhere in Alberta’] where the patient — Karl — was being treated for an aggressive form of lung cancer.
+The private get-together took place in late January 2018 the Misericordia Hospital in Edmonton where the patient — Karl — was being treated for an aggressive form of lung cancer.

 Mr. Newsmaker — who’d smoked like a chimney for more than 30 years — doesn’t have long to go.
 Three months maybe, who knows.
 He likely won’t make it to his 82nd birthday in June.

 There was a quiet, commanding presence about the visitor, Pastor Wayne Land.
 The pastor reached over and shook hands with Karl who seemed pleasantly surprised he had visitors.